mrled/twarchive/readme.md

 - `twarchive` uses v1.1 of the API, not v2.
 This means we do not support polls, but you can run the script out of the box without providing any credentials.

+## Acknowledgements

+* The Aviary default favicon comes from Twemoji 14.0

 ## Todo

 - Rename `twarchiveRoot.scss`; it is only used internally and the name should reflect that.